postmanlabs/labs-docs/v6/postman/environments_and_globals/variables.md

 [![autocomplete for variables](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/WS-autocomplete.gif)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/WS-autocomplete.gif)

-Type an open curly bracket to bring up the autocomplete menu.
+Type an open curly bracket to summon the autocomplete menu.

 For the pre-request and test scripts section, which [uses the data editor](/docs/v6/postman/launching_postman/navigating_postman), enter the first letter of a variable to trigger the autocomplete.